 Don’t just move forward with the first provider who gives you a quote.
 Much like when you’re shopping around for a new car insurance provider, you should take the same steps which choosing a cyber liability insurance provider to ensure they are the right fit for your business or organization.
 Take your time, do your research, read reviews, and make a careful decision among the cyber liability insurance providers that are available in the marketplace.

 Prior preparation is your best step to prevent a disaster.
 However, even with the best preparation, things can go wrong, so it’s imperative to expect the unexpected and make sure that you have your cybersecurity insurance with a reliable and trusted cyber liability insurance provider in place.

-At FPA, our team of experts has helped our clients with the decision process (“do we need it?”), as well as completing the technical survey often required to get it.
-So, if you’d like to learn more about cyber liability insurance or need other assistance in this area of concern, please feel free to give us a call to discuss your option.
+At FPA, our team has helped our clients with the decision process (“do we need it?”), with acquiring it ("who do you recommend?"), as well as working with them to complete the technical survey often required to get it.
+So, if you’d like to learn more about cyber liability insurance or need other assistance in this area of concern, please feel free to give us a call to discuss your options.